 Food and Drug Administration, HHS.

-The Food and Drug Administration (FDA) is announcing an opportunity for public comment on the proposed collection of certain information by the Agency.
-Under the Paperwork Reduction Act of 1995 (the PRA), Federal Agencies are required to publish notice in the Federal Register concerning each proposed collection of information, including each proposed extension of an existing collection of information, and to allow 60 days for public comment in response to the notice.
-This notice solicits comments on the reporting associated with designation under the Minor Use and Minor Species Animal Health Act of 2004.
+The Food and Drug Administration (FDA or Agency) is announcing an opportunity for public comment on the proposed collection of certain information by the Agency.
+Under the Paperwork Reduction Act of 1995 (PRA), Federal Agencies are required to publish notice in the Federal Register concerning each proposed collection of information, including each proposed extension of an existing collection of information, and Start Printed Page 27334to allow 60 days for public comment in response to the notice.
+This notice solicits comments on the reporting associated with designation under the Minor Use and Minor Species Animal Health Act of 2004 (MUMS Act).

 Submit electronic comments in the following way: